 9. Optimize for Bing search engine also

 Bing is one of the most popular search engines globally and has over 1 billion monthly active users.
-So, it makes sense to optimize your blog for it too.
+So, it makes sense to optimize your blog for search engines other than Google.

 To achieve this, you need to do keyword research and include these keywords in your title tag, meta description, and URL.
 Also, submit your sitemap to the Bing webmaster tool to help Bing index your blog faster than usual.